Elizdata/Elizdata/README.md

 **About Me** 🎓

-I hold a masters degree in Animal Nutrition and Production with over 12 years experience of customer service and complaint handling in the financial services sector.
+I hold a masters degree in Animal Nutrition and Production with over 10 years experience of customer service and complaint handling in the financial services sector.

-📊 Proficient in creating data visualizations with Tableau and PowerBI.
+📊 Proficient in creating interestinng and interactive data visualizations with Tableau and PowerBI.

-🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
+🧩 Possess a budding knowledge and understanding of SQL, data cleaning and exploratory data analysis (EDA).

-🌐 Curious and working towards being proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn), web scraping and API integration.
+🌐 Curious and working towards being proficient in Python, R and data visualization tools (Matplotlib, Seaborn), web scraping and API integration.

 ## Projects